Teeth Whitening Albuquerque, NM

 At Roderick A. Garcia, DMD PC, we also recommend that patients have their teeth whitened before having other dental procedures completed.
 Most of the materials that are used in dental restorations or for cosmetic purposes are stain resistant and bleach resistant.
 For example, a dental crown won't stain or bleach but should maintain its initial coloring with time.
 When a crown, veneer, bridge, or implant is created in a dental lab, they are created to match the shade of the surrounding teeth.
 If the surrounding teeth are yellow, these restorations will be created in a yellow shade.
 If the surrounding teeth are a brilliant white, the restoration will be as well.
 This makes the timing of teeth whitening procedures important.
-If you live in the 87109 area and know that you need a dental restoration, have your teeth whitening procedure scheduled first.
+If you live in the Albuquerque area and are interested in a dental restoration, schedule your teeth whitening procedure first.

 Genetics, aging, and consumption of staining substances (smoking, coffee, tea, and colas) are just a few reasons why teeth appear dark.

-The procedure itself shouldn’t cause any discomfort and is relatively easy to complete.
+The procedure itself should not cause any discomfort and is relatively easy to complete.
 Before getting started, we simply recommend that patients schedule a dental exam with our Albuquerque dental office.
-Dr. Garcia will then examine your teeth and gums to ensure that they are healthy enough for whitening.
+We will then examine your teeth and gums to ensure that they are healthy enough for whitening.
 This way if any cavities or infections exist they can be treated first.
 To learn more or to get started, call (505) 634-5029 and schedule your appointment.

 There is more residual sensitivity with store bought teeth bleaching kits due to the "one-size fits all" trays that come in the kit vs the custom fit trays from the dentist.